911: Call if you can, text if you can't

 - City of Richmond benefits

 Job openings are listed on the City of Richmond Human Resources website, where applications may be submitted for any open position.
 For more information about employment, please email DECemail@example.com or call 804-646-5911.

-The Department of Emergency Communications seeks ideal candidates with a passion for "Building the best Richmond" to fill positions for entry-level (no experience required) and experienced 911 Emergency Communications Officers.
+The Department of Emergency Communications, Preparedness and Response seeks ideal candidates with a passion for "Building the best Richmond" to fill positions for entry-level (no experience required) and experienced 911 Emergency Communications Officers.
 Emergency Communication officers answer and dispatch all 911 emergency calls, as well as nonemergency calls.
 They provide a lifeline for citizens in need, firefighters and law enforcement.
-The position includes an eight-week training course, and the pay starts at $18.27 per hour with full City of Richmond benefits.
+The position includes a 10-week training course, and the pay starts at $22.78 per hour with full City of Richmond benefits.
 Three training courses are offered yearly, with applications accepted in winter, spring and fall.

-Follow these steps to become a Communications Officer with the Richmond Department of Emergency Communications:
+Follow these steps to become a Communications Officer with the Richmond Department of Emergency Communications, Preparedness and Response: